Introducing Quantum Key Distribution to High School Students

 The guiding question for Day 1 is: Is it possible for a matter to be in both wave nature and particle nature?
 Start with a discussion called “The Bohr-Einstein Debate.”
 Divide the class into groups representing Bohr and Einstein, assign one claim (Bohr: entities, such as electrons, had only probabilities if they weren’t observed; Einstein: electrons have independent reality and have a spooky action at a distance) to each group, and ask each group to collect evidence from online resources within 20 minutes.
 Set the timer to five minutes for each group to justify their claims based on evidence.
 Provide opportunities for each group to ask questions to better understand their evidence-based data collection procedures.
 This 10-minute session will help them demonstrate their proficiency in asking topic-relevant questions to their peers, and improve their scientific evaluation skills.

 Ask students to focus on phenomena that Newton’s laws can describe and predict, as well as the limitations of classical mechanics.
-See for video links that can be used to prepare students before performing the quantum key distribution activity.
+See Online Connections for video links that can be used to prepare students before performing the quantum key distribution activity.

 To finish the first day, have students ask their own questions regarding the phenomenon introduced.
 Ask them to think about “How could The Bohr-Einstein Debate contribute to the development of the technologies used in the 21st century?” and encourage them to create their own questions about quantum technologies, the use of coding, and the development of novel super-fast computers that also send secure information to other parties.